According to Humane Canada, nearly 50,000 shelter dogs and cats found their forever homes last year. That's a lot of wagging tails and happy purrs!

 Cats have been sharing our lives and our food since about 8,000 BC.
 And yet, they haven’t changed that much since they started living with humans.
 Dogs, by contrast, have changed a great deal in how they look and behave since they were domesticated more than 15,000 years ago.
 Unlike dogs, who can be taught to respond to commands, cats tend to interact with humans on their own terms.
 Cats enjoy living with humans but are happy to just do their own thing, which includes only eating the foods that they prefer.

 One of the main questions that people have when visiting cat clinics in Toronto is how to litter train their kitten.
 The good news is that kittens instinctually take to burying their waste.
 When a well-suited litter box is available, they will much prefer to relieve themselves in the litter rather than on your carpet.
 By following a few simple steps, you'll be able to ensure that your kitten learns how to properly use their litter box.
-At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, cat clinics in Scarborough, we advise cat owners to:
+At Bellamy-Lawrence Animal Hospital, cat clinic in Scarborough, we advise cat owners to:

 Different dogs can vary considerably in how they react to pain.
 Some will immediately let you know it while others might quite convincingly cover it up.
 So how do you know that it's time to bring your pooch in to a Toronto animal clinic?
 Thankfully, even the most stoic of dogs are going to show symptoms of pain, especially if the pain is severe.
-At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, vet clinics in Toronto, we teach pet owners to be on the lookout for the following signs that their dog might be in pain.
+At Bellamy-Lawrence Animal Hospital, vet clinic in Toronto, we teach pet owners to be on the lookout for the following signs that their dog might be in pain.

 Feral kittens can be a handful, but with a little love and patience, they can be an unbelievably rewarding and gratifying addition to the family.
-Remember, if you need advice at any point while socializing your feral kitten, your local cat clinics in Toronto are always happy to help!
+Remember, if you need advice at any point while socializing your feral kitten, your local cat clinic in Toronto is always happy to help!
 Let’s take a look at some basic socialization techniques:

 Meowwww!!
 Do you ever wonder what your cat is trying to say to you?
 The sounds your feline pet produces can mean various things.
 The tone and pitch of their meow can help you understand what they're feeling or trying to say.
 As kittens, all felines meow to communicate with their mothers.
 Wildcats eventually lose this ability while domestic cats do not.
 Meowing is what allows domestic cats to communicate with their human parents.